In a May 1968 Cliff Richard article Disc magazine mentioned that there was a rumour of an 'Oh Boy'68' reunion show.

 Good claimed "It's the kind of show I couldn't do in the States.
 There it's all 'specials' built around one big star", probably referring to the kind of shows he had been making there like Andy Williams' 'Love Andy' special the previous year.
 Good was later to experience the irony of his own words as he would go back to the states to make such a show with The Monkees.

-Unusually the show was recorded onto colour videotape and was re-
+Unusually the show was recorded onto colour videotape and was, decades later, re-

 His contacts at ITV held him in good stead, when ten years' later he produced a new run of Oh Boy and Let's Rock for ATV.